borntofrappe/FreeCodeCamp-Random-Quote-Machine/README.md

 After some consideration regarding the progress achieved with the repository and the requirements of the test suite set up by @freeCodeCamp, I decided the following:

 - the random quote machine is considered as a finished project.
 An effort experimental in nature, teaching in terms of React, SVG, and a simple API call.
-I will leave the notes on such project in the README, in a section labeled "# Previous Effort", as they document a really neat achievement. // TODO: re-write the notes in light of this decision
+I will leave the notes on such project in the README, in a section labeled "# Previous Effort", as they document a really neat achievement.

 - for the "Front End Libraries" certification, a new React-based project is created.
 Since I do not want to simply replicate my efforts with little to no modification, I plan to here include additional technologies and to create something slightly different.